 The main difference between this feature and Target Savings is that Life Goals is not as flexible as Target Savings; while both plans allow you to choose the duration of your savings, the minimum duration for Life Goals is one year.
 You can also save with your friends and family as a group on Target Savings, this option isn’t available for Life Goals users.

 Unique Features of PiggyVest

 The Safelock feature is unique to the Piggyvest platform.
-It allows you to lock your funds for as short as 10days or as long as 1000 days and earn interest of up to 12.5% per annum.
+It allows you to lock your funds for as short as 10days or as long as 1000 days.
+You can also earn interest as high as 12.5% per annum.
 The best part about this feature is that your interest is paid upfront as you lock your funds.

 Unlike the Piggybank feature that allows you to withdraw from your savings plan on days other than your free withdrawal days with a penalty of 5%, you can’t withdraw from locked funds till the maturity date.

 While saving in naira may not be appealing to the average Nigerian due to the naira’s continuous depreciation.
-PiggyVest’s Flex Dollar feature gives users who prefer to save in a more stable currency the option to save in dollars and earn up to 5% interest per year.
+PiggyVest’s Flex Dollar feature gives users who prefer to save in a more stable currency the option to save in dollars; the interest is up to 7% interest per year.

 Unique Features of CowryWise

 This feature enables you to save towards a common goal as a group with your friends and family.
 While this feature may seem similar to Target Savings on Piggyvest, the Savings circle feature’s sole purpose is to save with your friends and family; saving as a group on the Target Savings plan is optional, but saving as a group on the Savings circle isn’t.

 This feature is divided into three categories, each tailored to the type of group savings you want.